hpc headder

 MIXING

-Mix with commercial drill and a 6” diameter dispersion blade at low or medium speed for 4 minutes to loosen product.
-Coating will initially look dry and have a “cake-like” appearance.
-Mechanically stir using blade until water and resins are mixed and coating appears as a thick whipped cream with no lumps.
+2) Mechanically stir using blade until water and resins are mixed and coating appears as a thick whipped cream with no lumps.
 Use an up and down pumping motion while stirring.
 If it still appears to be dry, slowly add water while continuing to mix.
-In a 5-gallon pail, a maximum totaling 1 quart (1 liter) of water may be added as needed to achieve the desired consistency.

 APPLICATION

-HOT PIPE COATING ® must be applied by spray.
+HPC® COATING must be applied by spray.

 1. Use a hopper gun for small applications.

-2. Use a texture sprayer using a 2-4 mm nozzle.
+2. Use a Graco GTX 2000EX sprayer using a 6-8 mm nozzle.

-4. See the SPI Application Equipment sheet to reference suggested machines.
+3. See the SPI Application Equipment sheet to reference suggested machines.
 For specialty applications, contact SPI.

 If initial coat or additional coats are applied too thick, bubbles will appear and begin to rise.
 Bubbles can be punctured to release trapped air and pressed down to allow bubble to adhere.